Ghostscript: History

 Ghostscript was originally written by L. Peter Deutsch for the GNU Project, and released under the GNU General Public License in 1988.
 At the time of the initial release there was a similar commercial software product named GoScript from LaserGo.
 Later, Deutsch formed Aladdin Enterprises to dual-license Ghostscript also under a proprietary license with an own development fork: Aladdin Ghostscript under the Aladdin Free Public License (which, despite the name, is not a free software license, as it forbids commercial distribution) and GNU Ghostscript distributed with the GNU General Public License.
 With version 8.54 in 2006, both development branches were merged again, and dual-licensed releases were still provided.

 Ghostscript is currently owned by Artifex Software and maintained by Artifex Software employees and the worldwide user community.
 According to Artifex, as of version 9.03, the commercial version of Ghostscript can no longer be freely distributed for commercial purposes without purchasing a license, though the (A)GPL variant allows commercial distribution provided all code using it is released under the (A)GPL.

 In February 2013, with version 9.07, Ghostscript changed its license from GPLv3 to GNU AGPL. which raised license compatibility questions, for example by Debian.

-Starting with release 9.55.0 Ghostscript has two build-in PDF interpreters.
+Starting with release 9.55.0 Ghostscript has two built-in PDF interpreters.
 Until spring 2022, up to Ghostscript version 9.56.1, the default PDF interpreters implementation itself was coded in PostScript.
 The new default PDF interpreter has been rewritten in C entirely, and is faster and more secure than its predecessor, while its interface and graphics library have not changed.
 Scripting the new C written PDF interpreter from PostScript is still possible.

-Front ends

-Ghostscript graphical user interfaces (GUIs) view PostScript or PDF files on screens, scroll, page forward, page backward, zoom text, and print pages.
-Such GUIs include Evince, IrfanView, Inkscape and PDF24 Creator.
-Virtual printers can also create PDF files.